 \item \textit{\textbf{Both positions and ranks are swapped}:} (\textit{This is the same rule applied in Step 1}).
 In the last comparison of the first sweep of bubble sort, Algorithm $\mathbf{alg}_4$ results to be faster than $\mathbf{alg}_3$, so their positions and ranks are swapped.
 This completes the first pass of bubble-sort.
 At this point, the sequence is $\langle \mathbf{alg}_2, \mathbf{alg}_1, \mathbf{alg}_4, \mathbf{alg}_3 \rangle$.

 \item \textit{\textbf{Swapping positions with algorithms having same rank}:} In the second pass of bubble sort, the pair-wise comparison of adjacent algorithms, except the ``right-most" algorithm in sequence, is evaluated (note that the right-most algorithm can still have its rank updated depending upon the results of comparisons of algorithms occurring earlier in the sequence).
 The first two algorithms $\mathbf{alg}_2$ and $\mathbf{alg}_1$ were already compared in Step 1.
 So now, the next comparison is $\mathbf{alg}_1$ vs.~$\mathbf{alg}_4$.
-Algorithm $\mathbf{alg}_4$ results to be faster than $\mathbf{alg}_1$, so their positions are swapped as usual.
-Now, the rank of $\mathbf{alg}_4$ remains the same, but the rank of all the algorithms successive to $\mathbf{alg}_4$ is incremented by 1.
-Therefore, the rank of $\mathbf{alg}_1$ and $\mathbf{alg}_3$ is incremented by 1 (line \ref{lst:h1}-\ref{lst:h2} in Procedure \ref{alg:sort}).
+Algorithm $\mathbf{alg}_4$ results to be faster than $\mathbf{alg}_1$ although they were assigned the same rank.
+Therefore, their positions are swapped as usual, but the rank of $\mathbf{alg}_4$ remains the same and only the rank of $\mathbf{alg}_1$ is incremented by 1. (line \ref{lst:h1}-\ref{lst:h2} in Procedure \ref{alg:sort}).
 This completes the second pass of bubble sort and the two slowest algorithms have been pushed to the right.

 \item \textit{\textbf{Positions are not swapped but the ranks are merged:}} (\textit{This is the same rule applied in Step 2}).
 In the third and final pass, we again start from the first element on the left of the sequence and continue the pair-wise comparisons until the third last element.
 This leaves only one comparison to be done, $\mathbf{alg}_4$ vs.~$\mathbf{alg}_2$.
 Algorithm $\mathbf{alg}_4$ is evaluated to be as good as $\mathbf{alg}_2$, so both are given the same rank and the positions are not swapped.
 The ranks of algorithms occurring later than $\mathbf{alg}_4$ in the sequence are decremented by 1.
 Thus, the final sequence is $\langle \mathbf{alg}_2, \mathbf{alg}_4, \mathbf{alg}_1, \mathbf{alg}_3 \rangle$.
 Algorithms $\mathbf{alg}_2$ and $\mathbf{alg}_4$ obtain rank 1, and $\mathbf{alg}_1$ and $\mathbf{alg}_3$ obtain rank 2. \end{enumerate}